Universal Freezing Transitions of Dipole-Conserving Chains: Asymptotic formulas for the size of symmetry sectors

-We don't report explicitly the function $Z$, as the latter involves sums of many terms and its determination requires only simple algebraic manipulations.
-Then, the value of $\eta_d''(\nu)$ for any fixed $\nu$ and any generic $d$ can be obtained by numerically solving \cref{eq:eqdeft} to obtain $t(\nu,d)$, and using the latter in the third argument of the function $Z$.
-We have applied this procedure to a large number of different $d$ values and always found that the function $\eta_d''(\nu)$ is strictly negative in the entire interval $0\le \nu \le (d-1)/2$.
-By particle-hole symmetry the same is true for $(d-1)/2 \le \nu \le d-1$. \\
+We do not report explicitly the function $Z$, as the latter involves sums of many terms and its determination requires only simple algebraic manipulations.
+Then, the value of $\eta_d''(\nu)$ for any fixed $\nu$ and any generic $d$ can be obtained by numerically solving \eqref{eq:eqdeft} to obtain $t(\nu,d)$, and using the latter in the third argument of the function $Z$.
+By applying this procedure to different $d$ values one shows for any $d$ that the function $\eta_d''(\nu)$ is strictly negative in the entire interval $0\le \nu \le (d-1)/2$.
+By particle-hole symmetry the same is true for $(d-1)/2 \le \nu \le d-1$.

-In Fig.~\ref{fig:NXsectors}(a) we verify numerically that the asymptotic functional form of $D_N^{(d)}(L)$ coincides with Eq.~(\ref{eq:generaldDN}) for generic $d$ values other than $d=2$ and $\infty$.
+In Fig.~\ref{fig:NXsectors}(a) we verify numerically that the subleading terms in \cref{eq:D_N_appendix} are independent of $d$.
 Here the value of $D_N^{(d)}$ is computed numerically using Eq.~(\ref{eq:expansionforDN}) for several choices of $d$ and $\nu$. \\

+We now consider to the size $D_{N,X}^{(d)}$ of $(N,X)$ sectors.
+For a given $N$-family such that $0<\nu<d-1$, the number of distinct $X$-sectors scales asymptotically as $N(L-N/(d-1)) = \mathcal{O}(L^2)$.
+In the thermodynamic limit, these correspond to the interval $\nu/(2d-2) \le \nu_x \le 1-\nu/(2d-2) $.
+Given that the exponential scaling of the size of an $N=\nu L$ sector is governed by $\eta_d(\nu)$ and that there are only polynomially many $X$-sectors for each $N$, the largest $X$-sectors must have size with exponential scaling equal to $\exp(L \, \eta_d(\nu))$.
+Recently, Ref.~\cite{MelczerPanovaPemantle} derived a sharp asymptotic formula for $D_{N,X}^{(d)}$ in the case of $d=\infty$.
+Below we review this result, and show how from this we can also derive an exact asymptotic formula for $d=2$.
+Both cases lead to the functional form of \cref{eq:DNXscaling}